marsgroves/HackTheBox/README.md

 17. This time, select type as <b>Base64</b>.
 Paste the code you got as the response of the POST request into the Encoded Text box and press Decode.
 Voila!
 You get your invite code.

 <img src="https://miro.medium.com/max/1400/1*TtmI32KSF6IQn17rpChTew.jpeg">

+18. Now, finally go to https://www.hackthebox.eu/invite and paste the Invite Code you got in the textbox asking for the same.